NAS and DAS Data Recovery Services

 We recover data from all NAS devices including those manufactured by:

 Many larger NAS devices are set up as RAID volumes, where data is distributed across multiple disks.
-If you have had a RAID failure in your NAS then please do not attempt to remove a single disk from the unit as your data will not be accessible from it.
-Any new data written to the disk can cause the RAID array to degrade (particularly in RAID 0 set up) and cause unrecoverable data loss.
+If you have had a RAID failure in your NAS then please do not attempt to remove a single disk from the unit.
+Your data will not be accessible from it.
+Any new data written to the disk can cause the RAID array to degrade and cause unrecoverable data loss.
 This is particularly important for RAID 0 and RAID 5 configurations.

 The typical failures in NAS drives related to filesystem corruption, degraded media and PCB failure.
 Degraded media is particularly common.
 Often the initial signs of disk failure go unnoticed in NAS devices as the unit is stored out of sight in the home or office environment.
 Consequently, the warning LEDs which indicate the initial failure are not seen.
 NAS devices support high capacity hard disk drives.
 We rarely see a NAS device with a storage capacity of 500GB or lower.
 The majority of modern NAS devices use a multiple disk RAID configuration for increased reliability.
 For detailed information about hard disk drives please see our “How do HDDs work?” page.